 Code Description level 2 only These services are available to the unauthenticated user only when the module is initialized in it FIPS 140-2 level 2 mode.
 The module can be initialized to comply with FIPS 140-2 level 3 roles and services and key management by setting the fIPS_level3_compliance flag.
 If this flag is set: the Generate Key, Generate Key Pair and Import commands require authorization with a certificate signed by the nCipher Security Officer. the Import command fails if you attempt to import a key of a type that can be used to Sign or Decrypt messages. the Generate Key, Generate Key Pair, Import and Derive Key operations will not allow you to create an ACL for a secret key that allows the key to be exported in plain text. encrypted share The ReceiveShare command requires a logical token share encrypted using an Impath key. created by the SendShare command. ticket The RedeemTicket command requires the ticket generated by GetTicket init These services are used to initialise the module.
-They are only available when the module is in to initialisation mode.
-To put the module into initialisation mode you must have physical access to the module and fit a link to a jumper.
-In order to restore the module to operational mode you must remove this link. monitor These services are used to reprogram the module.
-They are only available when the module is the monitor mode.
-To put the module into monitor mode you must have physical access to the module and fit a link to a jumper.
+They are only available when the module is in initialisation mode.
+To put the module into initialisation mode you must have physical access the module and put the mode switch into the initialisation setting.
+In order to restore the mod to operational mode you must put the mode switch back to the Operational setting. monitor These services are used to reprogram the module.
+They are only available when the module the monitor mode.
+To put the module into monitor mode you must have physical access to to module and put the mode switch into the monitor setting.
 In order to restore the module to operational mode you reinitialize the module and then return it to operational state.